xalanq/DiaryX/DiaryX_Technical_Architecture_Document.md

 }

 // Mock implementation
-class MockAIService implements AIService {
+class MockAIEngine implements AIEngine {
   @override
   Future<String> transcribeAudio(String audioPath) async {
     return "Mock transcription: This is a sample transcription of the audio content.";